How to replace an exterior French door astragal (or t-astragal) step by step instructions. Remove the broken astragal and glue the split door frame.

 I really liked the Ultimate Astragal made by Endura Products.
 The description about “Why is my Patio French Door Failing” is very informative and described my problem.
 However, I was unable to locate a stocking distributor in my area and their distributor listing was quite out of date given the number of listings that had gone out of business or didn’t know what I was talking about when I called.
 In fairness to Endura, I did not contact them directly since the weekend was coming up and I wanted to do the job on Saturday when the weather was forecast to be nice.

-Lummus Supply in Atlanta, GA has a windows and door division that stocks the AstraSEAL aluminum astragals by Imperial Products of Richmond, Indiana.
-I liked the design – it was way better than the original wood astragal on the door – and picked one up for $85.
+Lummus Supply in Atlanta, GA has a windows and door division that stocks the Quanex aluminum astragals.
+I liked the design because it was way better than the original wood astragal on the door and picked one up for $85.
+(Note – Quanex Building Products has since acquired Imperial Products which manufactured the astragal I purchased.)

 French Door Repair: Remove the Broken Astragal